 Our members believe that communication leads to better support and understanding of our schools.
 MSPRA is affiliated with a national organization with the same goals and beliefs, the National School Public Relations Association (NSPRA).

-MSPRA was founded in 1958 by John Marrs, Ned Hubbell, Vern Schipper and Otis Crosby.
+MSPRA was founded in 1958-59 by John Marrs, Ned Hubbell, Vern Schipper and Otis Crosby.
 There were six other charter members in the first year.
 It has grown to nearly 200 members in its short history.
-It is one of the largest state chapters of NSPRA, and boasts the greatest number of accredited (APR) members in the nation!
+It is one of the largest state chapters of NSPRA, boasts a number of accredited (APR) members, and is celebrating its 60th Anniversary.

 MSPRA provides a framework in which people who direct communications and public relations programs can:

 - Exchange ideas and strategies with specialists from other school districts.

 - Share resources through a national network.